Unique Quasi-Stationary Distribution, with a possibly stabilizing extinction: Exponential convergence to the

-\IEn \textbf{Remarks \ref{as:Mix}~:} \ENm This is a stronger version of Doeblin's condition that appears for the convergence of Markov Chains without extinction. \ENm We see in particular that any border of extinction shall be \mbox{approached} by the sequence $\cD_n$ while $n\ifty$, but never from inside any $\cD_n$, since~:
+\begin{rem} Assumption \textup{$(A1)$}\, is a stronger version of Doeblin's condition that appears for the convergence of Markov Chains without extinction.
+It also implies that any border of extinction shall be \mbox{approached} by the sequence $\cD_\ell$ while $\ell\rightarrow \infty$, but never from inside any $\cD_\ell$, since by Lemma \ref{U:lem:mixbar}: